manoontje/sphinxtest/README.md

 see constraint learning repository

+# conceptual fixes
+- fly height instead of flight speed
+- intel village not possible

-# fixes
+# aesthetics fixes
 - wind vertically moving

-- lake natural shape
+# story
 - what is the view you are seeing
-- fly height instead of flight speed
 - not specify path, but how
-- intel village not possible